GoogleCloudPlatform/cloud-foundation-fabric/modules/net-lb-app-ext/README.md

     }
   }
 ```

 If you prefer to maintain the original naming convention, you can modify `neg-0` to point to the `hello2` service.
-After making this change, switch the backend configuration back to `neg-0`, and finally, remove `neg-1`.
+After making this change, switch the backend configuration back to `neg-0`, and finally remove `neg-1`.

 ### Updating SSL certificate

 Most material changes to SSL certificates, such as adding a new domain or rotating the certificate, necessitate resource recreation.
 Modifying an existing certificate fails because it's currently used by the load balancer.
 To implement such a change, provision a new certificate first, then remove the old one in a separate step.

 To illustrate, let's add an domain to the certificate in the previous example:

 ```hcl
   ...
   ssl_certificates = {